 To accommodate this, look into specialized freight services.
 There are options available if your freight is time-sensitive, such as produce or refrigerated pharmaceuticals, has a high value, needs to be expedited or otherwise.

 Download our whitepaper Temperature-Controlled Transportation for more information on best practices for shipping temperature-controlled materials.
-If you are interested in learning more about Freightquote’s refrigerated shipping services from Freightquote by C.H.
+If you are interested in learning more about refrigerated shipping services from Freightquote by C.H.
 Robinson, contact us today.

 Do you have a shipment to book?